 Buying Guide to Well-Made and Essential Raw Denim Jackets

-Levi’s introduced its first denim jacket in 1880, and jeans and denim jackets have been joined at the hip ever since.
-The denim jacket is a rugged staple, and no denim collection is complete without at least one or two of them.
+Levi’s introduced its first riveted denim jacket somewhere around 1880, and jeans and denim jackets have been joined at the hip ever since.
+The well-worn jean jacket is a rugged staple, and no denim collection is complete without at least one or two of them.

-If you still haven’t taken the plunge into the world of denim jackets, or if you’ve been pairing your top-shelf raw selvedge jeans with a flimsy denim jacket, this guide is for you.
+If you still haven’t taken the plunge into the world of denim jackets, or if you’ve been pairing your top-shelf raw selvedge jeans with a flimsy denim jacket and are ready for an upgrade, this guide is for you.

-Read on to find out why a well-made denim jacket is essential and how to spot a quality item.
-Below that, you’ll find eight raw denim jackets that will be at home in any discerning denimhead’s rotation.
+Read on to find out why a well-made denim jacket is essential and how to spot the genuine article.
+Below that, you’ll find eight raw denim jackets that will be perfectly at home in any discerning denimhead’s rotation.

 What we cover in this guide: